johntrogan/Edge-Enterprise/edgeenterprise/microsoft-edge-relnote-beta-channel.md

 - **Saved queries in `sharedStorage.selectURL`.** `sharedStorage.selectURL()` now lets queries to be saved and reused on a per-page basis.
 Two per-page-load budgets are charged the first time a saved query is run but not for subsequent runs of the saved query during the same page-load.
 This change is accomplished with a `savedQuery` parameter in the options for `selectURL()` that names the query.

 - **Throw exception for popovers and dialogs in non-active documents.** Previously calling `showPopover()` or `showModal()` on a popover or dialog that resides within an inactive document would silently fail.
 No exception was thrown, but since the document is inactive, no popover or dialog would be shown.
-As of Edge 132, these situations now throw `InvalidStateError`.
+As of Microsoft Edge 132, these situations now throw `InvalidStateError`.

 - **WebAuthn Signal API.** Allows WebAuthn relying parties to signal information about existing credentials back to credential storage providers, so that incorrect or revoked credentials can be updated or removed from provider and system UI.